2025 Anaconda shooting: Shooting and manhunt

 The shooting occurred around 10:30 a.m. at The Owl Bar in Anaconda.
-Prior to the shooting, the suspect allegedly burned a cardboard pizza box in a failed attempt to ignite a bucket filled with a flammable or explosive material behind the bar.
-He then allegedly retrieved a 7.62 mm caliber assault rifle that he owned from his residence next door before returning to shoot and kill the bartender and three patrons.
-The suspect then fled the scene in his underwear; investigators believe he later put on clothes.
-Police found his white Ford F-150 on Stumptown Road west of Anaconda.
+Prior to the shooting, the suspect allegedly filled a bucket with a liquid believed to be lighter fluid before lighting a pizza box on fire and placing it on top of the bucket in the back of the bar before exiting through the back entrance and retrieving a rifle from his home.
+The bartender, Nancy Kelley, attempted to put out the fire that the suspect started when the suspect entered the bar from the front entrance and shot Kelley, causing her to fall onto the fire and catch on fire.
+After shooting Kelley, the suspect shot the three patrons who were inside the bar at the time.
+The suspect allegedly first shot Tony Palm, then Daniel Baillie and David Leach.
+A responding officer used a fire extinguisher to extinguish Kelley.
+After allegedly shooting the victims, the suspect then fled the scene in his underwear and stole a white Ford F-150; investigators believe he later put on clothes.
+Police found the truck on Stumptown Road west of Anaconda.

+Two days after the shooting, a man was arrested in Morton County, North Dakota after a caller misidentified him as the shooter after he was seen hitchhiking south of Mandan near the North Dakota Veterans Cemetery.
+The man was identified as a North Dakota resident with no connection to the shooting, but he was charged with possession and intent to deliver and unlawful possession of drug paraphernalia after he was allegedly found to have four bags of methamphetamine in his possession, which he reportedly told authorities he planned to deliver to Sioux County.

 The suspect was captured on August 8 on a property adjacent to Montana Highway 1 west of Anaconda by members of the United States Marshals Service Fugitive Task Force, which consisted of law enforcement officers from the United States Forest Service, the Montana Highway Patrol, Laurel Police Department, Great Falls Police Department, and Montana Probation and Parole.
 Authorities had announced a $10,000 reward for information on his whereabouts.
 Multiple local, state, and federal agencies assisted in the search.
+The owner of the property that the suspect was captured on said that the suspect said that he expressed regret by saying he "made a mistake back there".

 Victims

-The four victims were identified as 64-year-old Nancy Lauretta Kelly, 59-year-old Daniel Edwin Ballie, 70-year-old David Allen Leach, and 74-year-old Tony Wayne Palm.
-Kelly was a bartender and the other three were patrons.
+The four victims were identified as 64-year-old Nancy Lauretta Kelley, 59-year-old Daniel Edwin Baillie, 70-year-old David Allen Leach, and 74-year-old Tony Wayne Palm.
+Kelley was a bartender and the other three were patrons.
 The Owl Bar's owner said he believed the suspect knew all four of the victims.
 He also said the four victims were likely the only people in the bar at the time of the shooting.